Docs Menu

 • rightEdgeGram - create indexable tokens, referred to as grams, from variable-length character sequences starting at the right side of the words as delimited by the analyzer used with this autocomplete mapping.

 • nGram - create indexable tokens, referred to as grams, by sliding a variable-length character window over a word.
-Atlas Search creates more tokens for nGram than edgeGram or rightEdgeGram.
+MongoDB Search creates more tokens for nGram than edgeGram or rightEdgeGram.
 Therefore, nGram takes more space and time to index the field. nGram is better suited for querying languages with long, compound words or languages that don't use spaces.

 edgeGram, rightEdgeGram, and nGram are applied at the letter-level.
 For example, consider the following sentence: